Qumulo/docs/_includes/content-reuse/admin-guides/cloud-data-fabric/configuring-portal-relationship.md

    When the portal relationship is established, both spoke portal and hub portal enter the `Pending` portal relationship state.

-   {% include note.html content="In this state, the spoke portal root directory is empty and Qumulo Core doesn't transfer any data until the hub portal authorizes the portal relationship." %}
+   {% include note.html content="In this state, the spoke portal root directory is empty and Qumulo Core doesn't transfer any data until the hub portal authorizes access to the hub portal root directory." %}

 1. To check the status of a cluster, run the {% include qq.html command="portal_list" %} command. {{site.exampleOutput}}